GarciaGuE/SQL/README.md

 ```

 ## Usage
 It is not necessary to install any software to run the queries.
 You can use the sqlite3 command line tool to run the queries.
-The database is already included in the repository, with the extension .sqlite and with VSCode you can open it and see the tables and the data.
+Create a database with the extension .sqlite and with VSCode you can open it and see the tables and the data.

 ```bash
 sqlite3 database.sqlite